 So what should you do?
 The key takeaway is: don’t always follow convention.

-Here’s what you should do to know your best time of the day to send B2B marketing emails:
+How to find the best time of the day to send B2B marketing emails

 - Try sending emails at different times throughout the day, except mornings—according to our data, and others’, mornings are likely to give you poor open rates.